NaphatPi/line-web-app/README.md

 # LINE_web_app
-A web application for Line, a chat-based application, that provides user registration, login and authentication system.
+A web application for Line, a chat-based application.

+This web app is designed to be used by an organization that wants to manage their users (or followers) on LINE platform.

+The app provides various functionalities such as the following:
+  - Registration system for new users to register before using the serivices or communicating with the organization.
+  - Admin system to manage users such as approving or blocking users as well as mangeing content available in the channel.
+  - User authentication system that allows each user to see personalized content